Adaptive & Inclusive Recreation (AIR)

 • Providing additional training for general recreation staff

 • Offering adaptive equipment

 We offer a variety of AIR programs year-round.
 AIR Programs welcome people of all abilities, and are specifically designed to meet the needs of individuals with disabilities.
-Check the Thornton Activities Guide for details.
+Check the Program Brochure for details.

 - Youth and Teen Night

 - Enrichment programs including art, music, cooking, and games

 - Fitness programs

 Opportunities for individuals with physical limitations to use adaptive equipment.

 - Adaptive hiking through track chair program at Staunton State Park